meltyourface/blank/posts/alternative-community/Ritual-Invocation-Connecting-with-Aradia-for-Spiritual-Guidance/index.md

 ## The Ritual of the Azure Flame

-Objective: Establish a connection with Aradia, an ascended master known as the queen of witches and a powerful lunar deity, in order to attain spiritual knowledge and enhance magical abilities.
+**Objective**: Establish a connection with Aradia, an ascended master known as the queen of witches and a powerful lunar deity, in order to attain spiritual knowledge and enhance magical abilities.

 Step-by-step process: